-• 11.3 - Blank
+11.3 - Blank

 - 11.4.
 Range Director When appointed, the Range Director and Deputy Director are responsible to the Match Director, and have supervisory responsibility for the Chief Range Officers and for the efficient and safe operation of the ranges.
 Appointment of a Range Director and Deputy Range Directors is authorized when multiple ranges are in operation. - 11.4.1 Chief Range Officer Will have full charge of the range and will conduct the matches on schedule approved by the Match Director.
 He is responsible for range safety and for enforcing all rules. - 11.5 Range Officers Each Range Officer is an assistant to the Chief Range Officer.
 Competitors may be assigned this duty.
 He is responsible for the safety and discipline of range personnel, competitors, and spectators in the sector of the range to which he has been assigned.
-He shall make a signed notation on a target which has a crossfire, and an
+He shall make a signed notation on a target which has a crossfire, and an allowed double hit, or any circumstance in which his notation would be of assistance to the Statistical Office.
+He is responsible for seeing that the competitor's equipment and position are authorized for the particular match being fired.
+It is his duty to be completely familiar with the program and with the National Rifle Association Rules.
+He is to comply to the best of his ability with all instructions issued by the Match Director or Chief Range Officer and will render all possible cooperation to other officials.
+He must be constantly alert, impartial in his handling of competitors, courteous, and firm.

-- 11.6 Statistical Officer The Chief Statistical Officer is in charge of the scoring of all targets and statistical work in connection with the match.
+11.6 Statistical Officer - The Chief Statistical Officer is in charge of the scoring of all targets and statistical work in connection with the match.
 The Statistical Officer is directly responsible to the Match Director.
-He may be assisted by such Assistant Statistical Officers as may be required. - 11.6.1 Duties of Office It is the duty of the Statistical Office to: - (a) Register competitors and check their eligibility and classifications. - (b) Accept match entries. - (c) Prepare, post and keep current a list of competitors showing name, number and classification. - (d) Squad competitors and prepare range assignment cards where such cards are used. - (e) Prepare official scorecards. - (f) Check addition on scorecards and correct totals. - (g) Score targets and tabulate. - (h) Prepare Preliminary and Official Bulletins. - (i) Maintain an Official Bulletin Board. - (j) Determine award winners and distribute awards. - (k) Report to NRA Official Referee and Match Director for appropriate disciplinary action any irregularities in firing or scoring which may be indicated by squadding records or scorecards. - (l) Make required reports to NRA within specified time. - 11.6.2 Retention of Records All fired targets must be retained until the end of the challenge period for that match.
+He may be assisted by such Assistant Statistical Officers as may be required.

+11.6.1 Duties of Office - It is the duty of the Statistical Office to:

+- (a) Register competitors and check their eligibility and classifications. - (b) Accept match entries. - (c) Prepare, post and keep current a list of competitors showing name, number and classification. - (d) Squad competitors and prepare range assignment cards where such cards are used. - (e) Prepare official scorecards. - (f) Check addition on scorecards and correct totals. - (g) Score targets and tabulate. - (h) Prepare Preliminary and Official Bulletins. - (i) Maintain an Official Bulletin Board. - (i) Determine award winners and distribute awards. - (k) Report to NRA Official Referee and Match Director for appropriate disciplinary action any irregularities in firing or scoring which may be indicated by squadding records or scorecards. - (l) Make required reports to NRA within specified time. - 11.6.2 Retention of Records All fired targets must be retained until the end of the challenge period for that match.
 When targets are used as scorecards and the score is transferred into a computer, the computer record becomes the official scorecard at the end of the posted challenge period for that match.
+Note: Targets for the National Record consideration shall be